 How to help the peregrines nest

-Peregrines are fully protected by law and it is a criminal offence to disturb the birds at or near the nest.
+Peregrines are fully protected by law and it is a criminal offence to disturb them at or near the nest.
 The British Mountaineering Council is once again actively promoting temporary climbing restrictions so that climbers do not get too close to the nest site.
-An area at the top of the cliff has also been roped off so to prevent people walking down onto the large ledge in order to prevent any potential disturbance to the nesting birds and hopefully, later in the season, their young.
-North Yorkshire Police are asking visitors help play their part in this years nesting attempt by not getting too close to the nest site and to abide by any on-site notices.
+An area at the top of the cliff has also been roped off to stop people walking down onto the large ledge in order to prevent any potential disturbance to the nesting birds and hopefully, later in the season, their young.
+North Yorkshire Police are asking visitors to help play their part in this year's nesting attempt by abiding by any on-site notices and not getting too close to the nest site.

 The viewpoint is located at the bottom of Malham Cove next to the public footpath.

 Starting at Malham National Park Centre, it is a short walk of under a mile through the village and along a wheelchair accessible footpath across fields (signposted to the Cove) to the viewpoint.

 Found as you enter Malham village from the south, Malham National Park Centre (grid reference SD 900627) has a large car park (charges apply), toilets, an exhibition telling the story of Malham Cove, tourist information services and shop.
 The opening times of the Centre can be found on the Malham National Park Centre page.

 There are also parking facilities for people with disabilities at Malham and RADAR toilet facilities.

 For more information call in or contact Malham National Park Centre by telephone on 01969 652380, fax on 01969 652389 or by email on firstname.lastname@example.org.

 The main road to Malham enters the village from the south.
 Turn off the A59 at Gargrave and continue through the villages of Airton and Kirkby Malham to Malham.